Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Gets an authentication certificate for an application gateway.

 ### [Get-AzureRmApplicationGatewayAutoscaleConfiguration](Get-AzureRmApplicationGatewayAutoscaleConfiguration.md)
-Gets the autoscale configuration for an application gateway.
+Gets the Autoscale Configuration of the Application Gateway.

 ### [Get-AzureRmApplicationGatewayAvailableSslOptions](Get-AzureRmApplicationGatewayAvailableSslOptions.md)
 Gets all available ssl options for ssl policy for Application Gateway.